-In 1986, the midpoint potential of the two hemes was determined with the purified enzyme and a single value of ~20 mV was obtained at pH 7.4.
+In 198629, the midpoint potential of the two hemes was determined with the purified enzyme and a single value of ~20 mV was obtained at pH 7.4.
 However, it is unlikely that both hemes have an identical mid-point potential.
-If the forward reaction was favourable, a lower midpoint potential is expected for the periplasmic heme 2 compared to the cytoplasmic heme 1 to support electron transfer from superoxide via heme 2 and heme 1 to ubiquinone (Fig. 1A).
-We therefore performed a redox titration from the oxidized to the reduced state with dithionite under anaerobic conditions in the presence of a set of electron mediators and followed the potential with a voltme er and the reduction state spectrophotometrically at 561 nm.
-Several titrations were done in the absence and presence of ubiquinone Q1, and the obtained traces, acpicted in Figure 4A, were fitted for two hemes.
-The two waves have similar amplitudes, erch of them reflecting ~50 % of the relative reduction signal as expected for two hences with similar absorption properties.
-In the absence of ubiquinone, midpoint potent.
-Is or $-23 \pm 12$ mV and $+ 48.5 \pm 12.5$ mV NHE were determined, close to the reported values, and we assigned them to heme 2 and heme 1, respectively (Figure 1B).
-If ubiquinone $Q_1$ is present, the two potentials are shifted, from -23 mV to - 8 mV for heme 2 ard num 48.5 to 100 mV for heme 1.
-Importantly, the difference in midpoint potent als is increased (108 mV), suggesting that binding of ubiquinone thermodynamically incilitates electron transfer from heme 2 to heme 1 (Fig. 4B).
-In addition, the increase on the potential at heme 2 facilitates reduction by superoxide, while the potential at ten - 1 (100 mV) is still fully compatible with quinone reduction.
+If the forward reaction was favourable, a lower midpoint potential is expected for the periplasmic heme 2 compared to the cytoplasmic heme 1 to support electron transfer from superoxide via heme 2 and heme 1 to ubiquinone.
+We therefore performed a redox titration with dithionite under anaerobic conditions in the presence of a set of electron mediators and followed the potential with a voltmeter and the reduction state spectrophotometrically at 561 nm.
+Several titrations were done in the absence and presence of ubiquinone Q1, and the obtained traces, depicted in Figure 4A, were fitted for two hemes.
+The two waves have similar amplitudes, each of them reflecting 50 % of the relative reduction signal as expected for two hemes with similar absorption properties.
+In the absence of ubiquinone, midpoint potentials of -23 ± 12 mV and + 48.5 ± 12.5 mV NHE were determined, close to the reported values, and we assigned them to heme 2 and heme 1, respectively (Figure 1B).
+If ubiquinone Q1 is present, the two potentials are shifted, one from - 23 mV to - 8 mV and the other from 48.5 to 100 mV.
+Importantly, the difference in midpoint potentials is increased (108 mV), suggesting that binding of ubiquinone thermodynamically facilitates electron transfer from heme 2 to heme 1 (Fig. 4B).
+In addition, the increase of the potential at heme 2 facilitates reduction by superoxide, while the potential at heme 1 (100 mV) is still fully compatible with quinone reduction.
 From these measurements, it can be speculated that binding of quinone to the oxidized enzyme could influence the reaction of the enzyme with superoxide.
-We therefore incubated CybB with stoichiometric amounts of ubiquinone Q1 before superoxide production was initiated by the addition of xanthine oxidase.
-As depicted in Figure 4C, the observed reaction rate of superoxide with the quinone-preincubated enzyme increased dramatically (red and blue trace).
-If guinone was added in a 20-fold excess the effect was even more pronounced, indicating saturation of the binding site (green trace).
-The reduction kinetics in presence of ubiquinone was biphasic, with a fast first phase and a slower second phase.
-We speculated that the slow phase originates from reaction of ubiquinol that has been formed either by the adventitious reaction of superoxide with guinone or by the reaction of superoxide with

-CybB.
-To test this hypothesis, purified ubiquinol $bo_3$ oxidase was added to keep the ubiquinone pool oxidised and thus prevent reduction of CybB by ubiquinol.
-As observed in Fig. 4C (purple trace), the addition of $bo_3$ oxidase resulted in a monophasic reduction of CybB with an identical first phase as observed in the absence of $bo_3$ oxidase (red trace), but lacking the slow phase, indicating that reduction occurred via superoxide only.
+We therefore incubated CybB either with stoichiometric amounts or a 10-fold excess of quinone, before superoxide production was initiated by the addition of xanthine oxidase.
+As depicted in Figure 4C, the observed reaction rate of the preincubated enzyme with superoxide increased dramatically.
+The reduction kinetics in presence of ubiquinone was biphasic, with a fast first phase and a slower second phase of reduction, which likely can be contributed to the reduction of CybB by ubiquinol (formed by either the adventitious reaction of superoxide with quinone or by CybB itself).
+To test this hypothesis, ubiquinol bo_3 oxidase was added to keep the ubiquinone pool oxidised and prevent reduction by ubiquinol.
+The addition of bo3 oxidase resulted in a monophasic reduction of CybB with the first phase only, indicating that reduction occurred via superoxide only.